What is LTAD and HPIP?

 No Turn Away Policy

 Occasionally athletes will accidentally show up at the same time or a trainer may be sick and not able to attend a session.
 As a policy we usually do not turn away individuals who show up to train.
 We have a facility that is extensively equipped to train multiple athletes in multiple areas often simultaneously.
 There are self paced options and unique equipment that we have access to that we can utilize under such circumstances so that everyone experiences a challenging and beneficial work out.
-If a private lesson athlete has to train with or be merged into a group class, and it impacts his or her work out negatively the private lesson athlete will only be charged a half lesson.
-The other option is we can train a private lesson athlete longer for that day if that is needed and is sufficient for the individual.
+If an ET athlete is not satisfied with his or her work out negatively the ET athlete will only be charged a half lesson.
+The other option is we can train a ET athlete longer for that day if that is needed and is sufficient for the individual.
 If we deem necessary we will reschedule a lesson for a make up.